Freedom Monument (Bydgoszcz): History

 In September 1948, Municipal authorities established the "Civic Committee for the Construction of the Monument of Gratitude to the Red Army".
-The competition to design the monument was held at national level, and the date of its unveiling already scheduled for 1 May 1949.
+The competition aiming at designing the new monument was held at national level, and the date of its unveiling already scheduled for 1 May 1949.
 The costs were supposed to be covered by collecting public money.
-Four locations were proposed, and Freedom Square was chosen.
+Four locations were foreseen: